 What is the difference between stress reduction and peace?
-Peace is more than a way to avoid or reduce things that upset us, lack of conflict or the absence of war.
-It is a way of living in proper relationship between God and man and man and man.
+Peace is more than a way to avoid or reduce things that upset us.
+It’s more than a lack of conflict or the absence of war.
+It is a way of living in proper relationship between God and man – and man and man.
 It comes or goes in little ways throughout our days.
 The Bible tells us to live in peace with all men as far as we are able.
-True peace is a calm contentment that is exhibited through love, patience, kindness, gentleness and compassion.
+True peace is a calm contentment that is exhibited through love, patience, kindness, gentleness, and compassion.

 Cultivating your faith can lead to a clearer life purpose, give your life meaning, and help grow you into better personal relationships.
 By clarifying what’s most important, you can focus less on the unimportant things and focus more on your life’s purpose and make a difference where you are.
 This can lead to valuable inner peace during times of trouble.